-The BSc (Hons) Business Analytics meets the needs of those wishing to pursue a career in business where Information Technology is a key enabler.
+The BSc (Hons) Business Analytics meets the needs of those wishing to pursue a career in business, where technology and analytics is a key enabler.

-The programme seeks to provide the key business knowledge and skills essential for a graduate, seeking a managerial or consultancy career in the technology sector, professional services sector, manufacturing and public sector.
+The programme seeks to provide the key business knowledge and analytics skills essential for a graduate, seeking a managerial or consultancy career in business or the technology sector.

 The development of relevant employability skills for the changing world of work is at the core of the BSc Hons Business Analytics degree and a variety of opportunities exist within the programme and its modules, to develop such skills.
-These skills include, for example, Data Analytics, Creative Thinking, Web-based Development, Knowledge Management, Project Management, Strategic Planning, Business start-up, Problem Solving and Interpersonal skills.
+These skills include, for example, Data Analytics, Creative Thinking, Analytics using Software, Knowledge Management, Project Management, Strategic Planning, Team Working, Problem Solving and Interpersonal skills.

 Diploma in Professional Practice DPP